MRLintern/NavierStokes-2D-ChannelFlow/README.md

-## 2D Navier-Stokes Equations Solver for 2D Chanel Flow
+## 2D Navier-Stokes Equations Solver for 2D Channel Flow
 This code solves the Navier-Stokes Equations for 2D Open Channel Flow.
 The equations are discretized using the finite volume method.
 The Resulting System of Algebraic Equations is solved using the Successive Over-Relaxation (SOR) Method